 One savory comfort food that you will always find cooking in every Vietnamese household during Tết is Vietnamese Caramelized Braised Pork and Eggs or Thit Kho Trung.
 The pork and eggs in this dish are slowly braised in coconut juice and simmer in a large pot for several hours.
 Over time, the sauce caramelizes and turns beautiful brown, the collagen in the pork breaks down and the meat becomes super tender, and the irresistible rich fatty skin melts immediately once it enters your mouth.
 It is a heavenly experience.

 Thit Kho Trung is typically served with white rice, but I also had some success making Vietnamese sandwiches, spring rolls, burritos, and even tacos.
 However, my all-time favorite way to eat thit kho is to fill up a medium-sized bowl with rice, tender pork, hard-boiled egg, savory liquid, and spicy Sriracha sauce, then smash everything into bite-sized pieces, mix everything together to ensure that I get a little bit of everything in each delicious bite, and finally, I eat!

-5 pounds pork leg with skin, cut into 2-3 inch chunks
+5 pounds pork (leg with skin, pork butt, pork belly), cut into 2-3 inch chunks

 10 jumbo eggs, hard-boiled